MMosley502/LEGUP/User-Setup-Guide.md

 1. Open Finder and navigate where you Legup.jar is located
 2. Right click the Legup.jar
 3. Hold down the option key and click "Open"
-4. Now you can click Open on the new message and Legup should be running
+4. Now you can click Open on the new message and LEGUP should be running